ACM40960/project-YeLiu/README.md

 > **Overall Accuracy = 69.27%**

-4. **One-VS-Rest Multiclass ROC** - Model evaluation on the test set
+4. **One-VS-Rest Multiclass ROC** - Model Evaluation on the Test Set

 <img width="488" alt="Screenshot 2023-08-13 at 13 55 30" src="https://github.com/ACM40960/project-22200226/assets/114998243/56dead64-5f6d-4812-bf36-0e888fabcd49">

 ### Conclusion
 The model's performance on the test set achieves an overall accuracy of approximately 69.3%.
 Given the class imbalance present, evaluating the model through metrics such as F1 score and ROC-AUC becomes more appropriate.
 Notably, both the F1 score and ROC-AUC give the highest score to the "Happy" class, while the "Fear" class has the lowest score.
 Looking at the images in the dataset again, it's tough for even people to tell the difference between "Fear" and other emotions like "Anger" or being "Neutral".
 This is also true in real life – detecting the "Fear" emotion is not easy.

+### Future Work
-To further enhance the model's effectiveness, future endeavors could concentrate on addressing the class imbalance issue.
-Possible ways to enhance the model include exploring transfer learning methods with pre-trained models, which could lead to better accuracy.
-Also, expanding the dataset to include more varied examples could significantly improve the model's ability to work well in different real-life situations.
+Exploring transfer learning methods with pre-trained models, facial landmark alignment, additional data augmentation, addressing class imbalance and expanding the dataset to include more varied examples could improve the model's classification capabilities.

 *Additional Information: This dataset is employed in the context of a Kaggle Challenge, where the first winning entry achieved an accuracy of 71.16%, while our own model attained an accuracy of **69.27%**.*